|

 and his brother, Epimetheus.

-that would protect it, and Prometheus was to ensure all gifts were
+would protect it, and Prometheus was to ensure all gifts were working well

-should have given his brother some “foresight” as to the
+have given his brother some “foresight” as to the possible outcome.

-stole a small amount of Zeus’s sacred fire and gave it to mankind,
+a small amount of Zeus’s sacred fire and gave it to mankind, to protect

 wanted humans to be unthinking creatures.